Hundreds gather outside Capitol to hear Gaetz, Trump Jr. criticize Cheney

 "I was very surprised when she voted to impeach,” Gaddis, 73, said.
 “It really kind of made me mad that without even reaching out to the Wyomingites and our feelings, she just voted that direction … I’ve personally left messages and sent emails (to her office) and haven't received anything back."

+Other attendees came from out of state for the event.
+Josie Hughes woke up at 5 a.m.
+Thursday to come from Vail, Colorado, to the rally.
+While not one of Cheney’s constituents, the congresswoman’s vote still spurred her to come see Gaetz, who she described as brave for making an appearance.

+“How dare her impeach our president,” Hughes, 48, said of Cheney.
+“He didn’t incite any violence, and even if he did, that’s what the Democrats have been doing all summer.”

-Sam Miller, an 18-year-old speaking on behalf of the organizing group, said while they were “not fans” of Cheney as a lawmaker, her impeachment vote was a good one.
+Sam Miller, an 18-year-old speaking on behalf of the counterprotest group, said while they were “not fans” of Cheney as a lawmaker, her impeachment vote was a good one.

 “Matt Gaetz has come here and named a rally against Liz Cheney, but more broadly, he's here to rally up the alt-right in Wyoming, to embolden both the extreme flank of the Wyoming GOP and state politics, and also, we have people here in the crowd with Confederate flags, with flags with guns on them,” Miller said.